 No matter what you decide to do, it’s important to remember that a pre-listing inspection does not take the place of a buyer’s home inspection.
 Regardless of the results of any pre-inspection, the buyer’s lender will still require that a home inspection be completed.
 And although it may not be likely, there’s still a possibility that the buyer’s inspection turns up new issues with the home.
 In this case, buyers often tend to trust their own inspector more than yours, so you may have to deal with a whole new set of issues that were missed or overlooked by your pre-inspector.

 If a pre-inspection brings to light issues that may jeopardize the sale of your home, you may be facing unavoidable, big ticket repairs.
 These problems may take the form of cracks in the foundation, a roof that needs to be replaced, or faulty electrical wiring.
 Issues of this nature typically need to fixed before you list your home or require that you significantly reduce your asking price.

 At the end of the day, the decision to move forward with a pre-listing inspection largely depends on your personal preference, risk-tolerance, and how confident you are that your home is in good condition.
 If you’re looking for less stress and peace of mind during the selling process, a pre-inspection may be the way to go.
 But if you’re more concerned about the cost and hassle an inspection might present, you may want to hold off.

 Still undecided?
 An experienced REALTOR® can help point you in the right direction.
-At Jovio, our team is always available to answer any questions you might have about the home selling process.
-Give us a call or schedule a complimentary in-person property visit to get expert advice on how to move forward with getting your home sold faster, easier, and with more money in your pocket.
+At Jovio, our agents are always available to answer any questions you might have about the home selling process.
+Give us a call or schedule a complimentary in-person property visit to get expert advice on how to move forward with getting your home sold faster and easier.